Qumulo/docs/administrator-guide/qumulo-core/node-fault-tolerance.md

 {{page.varValidateNoReconfig}}

-#### Increase the Node-Fault Tolerance Level with Trade-off in Usable Capacity Increase
+#### Increase the Node-Fault Tolerance Level with a Trade-Off in the Increase of Usable Capacity
 To begin the node-add operation, contact <a href="https://care.qumulo.com/hc/en-us/articles/115008409408">Qumulo Care</a>.

 {{page.varPostExpansion}}